j-ble/GeminiChatgpt/README.md

 # Gemini API Chatbot Example Project

-This project demonstrates a simple interaction with the Google Gemini API using the Python client library and potentially uses MCP features.
+This project demonstrates how to build chat applications using the Google Gemini API.
+It includes both a command-line chat interface and a web-based UI with Streamlit.

 ## Setup Instructions